 What are the legalities of flying a paraglider or paramotoring kit ?

-Paramotoring operation in Australia is legislated by the Civil Aviation Safety Authority (CASA) and overseen by either the HGFA or RAA, but in effect this sport is unregulated.
-All aircraft must respect the Australian Air Navigation Orders and international aviation laws of CASA.
+Paramotoring operation in Australia is legislated by the Civil Aviation Safety Authority (CASA) and overseen by either the SAFA or RAA, but in effect this sport is unregulated.
+All aircraft must respect the Australian Air Navigation orders and international aviation laws of CASA.

 NB: Landowner’s permission is required for take off and landings, other than landing in an emergency.

 Aviation law spells out the rules of how close one may fly to towns, clouds, airports etc. (.pdf file), and there are some special rules applying to Paramotoring which should be complied with.